 CSU Hillel is a supportive environment to make friends, be in community, and explore healthy ways to adult into the world with a Jewish connection.

 CSU Hillel was the first student-led organization to be certified sustainable by Hazon, the Jewish lab for sustainability.
 At CSU Hillel, we pride ourselves on being an ecological leader with our recycling, composting and energy efficient efforts.
-Spring 2020, CSU Hillel created the Ram Kibbutz to support our efforts in Tikun Olam and Sustainability Education.
 To find our more information on joining our Chicken Tenders, DM us on Instagram @CSUHILLEL.

 A Word From Our Campus Director